READING GROUP GUIDES

-Why did you write from Boo's point of view?
+Why do you write from a cat's point of view?

-At first, I thought it would be a fun exercise, to try and write from the cat’s point of view, as she tries to solve the mystery of where her mother went.
-Boo gives her human family unconditional love, in the way we’d expect a dog would, but because she’s a cat I had a little freedom to make her sarcastic and judgmental about certain things, giving her voice some humor.
+When I first wrote my debut novel The Astonishing Thing, I thought it would be a fun exercise to try and write from a cat’s point of view as she tries to solve the mystery of where her mother went.
+Boo gives her human family unconditional love, of course, but because she’s a cat I had a little freedom to make her sarcastic and judgmental, and give her voice some humor.

-As I wrote more of the story, I realized that the cat could almost be a stand-in for a child’s point of view.
-She understands a lot of what’s going on—but not everything, including her mother’s actions.
+As I wrote more of the story, I realized that the cat could almost be a stand-in for smart 12-year old girl.
+Boo understands a lot of what’s going on—but not everything, including her mother’s actions.
 Boo is perceptive in some ways, but misinterprets other situations.
 So the reader must go on a journey with Boo, piecing together clues until the story becomes clear.

 Tell me about your cat.

-My cat Winnie is a middle aged cat.
+My cat Winnie is a big black cat with white paws.
 When we adopted her from the local SPCA, we promised we would keep her indoors.
-But we do open windows so she can feel the breeze on her face and watch the birds and other neighborhood cats.
+But we open windows so she can feel the breeze on her face and watch the birds and other neighborhood cats.
 She's surprisingly agile for a cat with "extra padding" on her.
-My kids tell me she needs to lose some weight, but I think she's perfect.
-(There is more of her to love!)
+My kids tell me she needs to lose a little weight, but I think she's perfect.